 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Often, this is enough to make the diagnosis.

 It is rarely necessary to determine the exact virus causing the infection.
 Stool and blood samples may be taken if your doctor wants to know the exact type of virus causing the problem.

 A norovirus infection will go away on its own.
 Medical treatment is often not needed since the illness is often brief and mild.

 Antibiotics are not effective against viruses.
-There are no antiviral medicines or vaccines used to fight or prevent this infection.
+There are no antiviral medications or vaccines used to fight or prevent this infection.